 Mobile overtakes the desktop space

 As expected the ads meant only for desktops became costlier than those for mobiles.
-Desktop ads had a CPM of $12.86 to that compared of mobiles at $6.63.
+Desktop ads had a CPM of $12.86 to that compared to mobiles at $6.63.
 Increasing time spent on mobile influences the inventory available thus reduces the cost.
-Still, the e-commerce companies favored the desktop ads over mobile ads due to the intuition of a larger section of their customers being on the desktop.
+Still, the e-commerce companies favoured the desktop ads over mobile ads due to the intuition of a larger section of their customers being on the desktop.
 An advanced platform called Facebook Audience Network was launched recently to place ads at a much cheaper rate (9% reduced CPM) as compared to only the news feed targeting.
 The performance has been below expectations with a 20% lower CTR which increased the CPI by 18%.

 Various bid types offered by Facebook are targeted at specific goals which the advertiser wants to achieve.
-The CPM bid type offers the lowest CPM of $1.36 while the CPC bid type delivers the lowest cost per click at $0.18.
+The Facebook CPM bid type offers the lowest CPM of $1.36 while the CPC bid type delivers the lowest cost per click at $0.18.
 Another bid type called oCPM tends to optimize at more than one levels.
 It offers the lowest cost per action at $0.07 while maintaining the CPC at $0.22 which is only marginally higher than that of CPC bid.
 This encourages the clients to choose a bid that will suit their needs in the best possible manner.
 Also, they have a prior idea of where to set their expectations.